 ELEANOR BEARDSLEY: When I drop two-year-old Maxime off at his public day care near our apartment in the (unintelligible) of Paris, delicious smells are wafting out of the kitchen.
 By 9:00 AM, the preparation of today's lunch is well underway.
 Chefs Elizabeth Morel and Martine Belaud have been happily cooking here together for the last 14 years.
 A giant pot of apples and clementines simmers away on the stovetop, and cauliflower au gratin bakes in the over.
 While Morel cuts up garlic and onions to season the braised lamb in fresh rosemary, Belaud peels tomato skins to fashion decorative roses for the pasta salad appetizer.

-Ms. ELIZABETH MOREL (Chef at La Margeride Day Care): (Through translator) It builds an appetite, and they love when we decorate.
+ELIZABETH MOREL: (Through translator) It builds an appetite, and they love when we decorate.

 BEARDSLEY: Presentation's very important.
 Before tasting, you look, so when you see something nice, you want to eat it.

 MOREL: (Through translator) We're trying to use colors, too, white pasta, red tomatoes, green parsley.
 It's lovely.

 BEARDSLEY: The quality of the meals here can be quite a shock for an American.
 One day I picked Maxime up after he'd been sick, and his teacher told me he didn't touch his leg of lamb or green beans.
 The thought of such a meal for a toddler made me smile.
 I remember talking to a French friend who lives in Alexandria, Virginia.
 She told me with great disgust that her preschool-aged daughter was served frozen, crustless, peanut butter and jelly sandwiches.